slowernews/wisdom-tldr/chapters/introduction.md

 ### How to improve happiness?

 You can do it actively (improve reality) and passively (lower expectations).
-Don't spend 90% of your life trying to figure out how to be happy and 10% being happy.
-Be happy right now.
+Don't spend most of your life trying to figure out how to be happy Be happy right now.

 Hints:

-- Improve reality by doing, being patient and breaking long term goals into smaller ones so you can enjoy the journey (If you aren’t happy on the journey you won’t be happy at the destination).
-Happiness comes from not having fear.
-We have the idea that comfort brings happiness.
+- Improve reality by doing and breaking long term goals into smaller ones so you can enjoy the journey (you won’t be happy at the destination).
+Happiness comes from not having fear not confort.
 There is nothing out there that will make you happy and fulfilled forever.
 Fulfillment comes from constantly pursuing a life of «uncomfortability».
 For that you need autonomy.
 - Lower expectations by [being grateful](chapter_1_self.md#on-gratitude) and not taking yourself too seriously.
 Lowering expectations mean you will easily exceed them.
 - Ignore the rest.